 Surgical orthodontics may be used to treat adults with improper bites or other aesthetic concerns.
 Typically, jaw growth stops by age 16 in females and 18 in males.
 In order to receive orthognathic surgery, the jaw must be done growing.
 The need for surgical orthodontics occurs when the jaws do not line up correctly, and a proper bite cannot be achieved with orthodontic treatment alone.
 Orthognathic surgery will help properly align the jaw, and orthodontic braces will then be used to move the teeth into their proper position.

 How Do I Know If I Need Orthognatic Surgery?

 Your orthodontist can tell you if orthognathic surgery is needed as part of your treatment.
 Depending on the severity of your case and the alignment of your jaw, you may or may not need surgery.

 An oral and maxillofacial surgeon will perform your orthognathic surgery, and the surgery will take place in a hospital.
 Orthognathic surgery can take several hours depending on each individual case.
 Once the surgery is complete, you will have about a two-week rest period.
 Since orthognathic surgery is a major treatment, we recommend that you schedule some time away from work and school during the healing process.
-After your jaw has healed, your orthodontist will once again “fine-tune” your bite.
+After your jaw has healed, your orthodontist in Roswell will once again “fine-tune” your bite.
 After surgery, you will have to wear braces, and most braces are removed within six to twelve months following surgery.